BardOfCodes/branching_bad/README.md

 3) Minor delta: Branching BAD (BAD with branching).

 ![BAD](./assets/branching_manyworlds.png)
-The branching many-world bootstrapped abstraction discovery 'attempted' in this project.
+The branching many-world bootstrapped Abstraction Discovery 'attempted' in this project.
 The primary idea being that we don't need to be locked into the abstractions we discover.

 ## System